AndrewWillacy/CUSTOMER-BEHAVIOUR-ENGAGEMENT-ANALYSIS-/README.md

 ### 4. Dashboard Design & Development

-A stakeholder-focused Tableau dashboard was developed to communicate insights clearly and support business decision-making.
+The Tableau dashboard was designed with a non-technical executive audience in mind, using a calm blue colour scheme chosen for readability, accessibility and professionalism.
+Prototype layouts were planned on paper before build.

 The dashboard design prioritised: